 Conclusion: The advantage of Khan Academy is that they offer courses in many subjects.
 Unfortunately, Khan Academy does not use visuals to their advantage.
 This is a missed opportunity.
 However, they have big sponsors so they are likely to improve in the future.
 Therefore, we recommend that parents keep an eye on Khan Academy.

 E-learningforkids.org is a nonprofit educational website for children at primary school level.
 It provides free interactive learning material, e.g. flash games.
 Among the topics covered are maths, science, computer skills, language and arts.
 Unfortunately, the games don't hold up very well by contemporary standards.
 One feels reminded of the computer games of the 1990s.
+We felt quickly annoyed by the animations.

 Conclusion: The interactive learning material is disappointing.
 However, it can be accessed free of charge so we recommend that you try it out and decide by yourself whether you like it.